OMR-Research/muscima-pp/README.md

 >   NOTE: Parsing (muscima.io.parse_nodes_list()) is only implemented for files that consist of a single `<Nodes>` list.

-The value of the xml:id attribute of the <Node> element is a string that uniquely identifies the Node in the entire dataset.
+The value of the id attribute of the <Node> element is a string that uniquely identifies the Node in the entire dataset.
 It is derived from a global dataset name and version identifier (the + signs in MUSCIMA++ 1.0 unfortunately do not comply